 If you're not a fitness buff, you can still get an effective workout—and improve your health—by walking.

 Walk at a brisk pace and, every minute, do 10 squats and 10 push-ups.
 If you have a hill nearby or can program a treadmill on an incline, walk up the hill then complete 10 push-ups.
 Go back down the hill, and repeat this as many times as your fitness level will allow.
-Remember, you can modify the level of difficulty for the push-ups by dropping your knees to the ground.
+Remember, you can modify the level of difficulty for the push-ups by dropping your knees to the ground or doing a push-up from an elevated surface, such as a park bench, picnic table or tree trunk.

 Fitness challenge for runners